The cure for trigeminal neuralgia?

 A 50 year old banker with trigeminal neuralgia had twice submitted to surgery of the trigeminal ganglion (during which the nerve was severed).
 In spite of the radical surgery, his trigeminal neuralgia returned a few years later.

-X-rays revealed root resorption with extensive diffuse osteitis and an intraosseous abscess in the area of the first premolar, close to where his second upper right premolar used to be (which had been extracted).
-After surgical debridement of the affected area, the patient's trigeminal neuralgia was gone.
+X-rays revealed root resorption with extensive diffuse osteitis and an abscess within the bone in the area of the first premolar, close to where his second upper right premolar used to be (which had been extracted).
+After surgical debridement of the affected area (removal of dead, damaged, or infected bone), the patient's trigeminal neuralgia was gone.

 Period of observation of this case: 17 years (the time at which Dr Adler published the second edition of his book upon which this page is based).